 I recently bought a new Dorie Greenspan cookbook titled Baking Chez Moi.
-I know – just what I needed, another cookbook!
+I know – just what I needed another cookbook.
 One of the recipes that immediately caught my eye was Viennese Sablés.
-Greenspan describes té With a description like that, how could I not try these cookies?
+Greenspan describes these cookies as “butter-rich, sweet but not too sweet, perfectly salted and beautifully scented with vanilla.”
+With a description like that, how could I not try these cookies?

-I used the following ingredients for these delicious cookies: Unsalted butter, confectioners’ sugar, fine sea salt, egg white, vanilla extract, and all-purpose flour.
+I used the following ingredients for the Viennese Sablés: Unsalted butter, confectioners’ sugar, fine sea salt, egg white, vanilla extract, and all-purpose flour.

 Then I beat in the egg white which initially caused the dough to separate.